sunray-ley/rusty-grep/README.md

 ## Contributing

-Contributions to Craterfinder are welcome!
+Contributions to RustyGrep are welcome!
 If you have any suggestions or questions, please open an issue or pull request on GitHub.

 ## License

-Craterfinder is distributed under the MIT License.
-Please refer to the [LICENSE](https://github.com/sunray-ley/craterfinder/blob/main/LICENSE) file for more information.
+RustyGrep is distributed under the MIT License.
+Please refer to the [LICENSE](https://github.com/sunray-ley/rusty-grep/blob/main/LICENSE) file for more information.